If you've been charged with a crime in Harris County or a surrounding area, start protecting your rights and future right now.

 • Upon completion of the search and seizure, the warrant must be returned to the issuing judge along with a copy of the inventory detailing the items taken.

-Anyone who believes their constitutional rights have been violated should contact a Houston criminal lawyer.
-Interpretation of the law remains complex.
-The Law Office of Matthew D. Sharp has the knowledge and experience needed to evaluate the situation and determine if a client’s rights have been violated.
+If you’re a Houston resident who believes your constitutional rights have been violated during an unlawful search and seizure, contact The Law Office of Matthew D. Sharp.
+Interpretation of these laws is complex, but experienced Houston criminal defense attorney Matthew Sharp has the knowledge and experience needed to evaluate the situation and determine if police stepped outside the legal limits when they searched your property.